almamigratoria-netizen/panicle/README.md

 the layer control.
 See the example data files and the [README](./data/README.md) in the `data` directory.

+You can also add geoJSON using the `GeoJSON` tag.
+I figured this would be for bus routes, but use your imagination.
+I'm working on another project based on this code that clusters markers in neighborhoods, and those neighborhood boundaries are geoJSON.
+I grabbed the neighborhood boundaries from OpenStreetMap and converted them with (BusRoutes)[https://github.com/almamigratoria-netizen/BusRoutes].

 ## Some assembly required
 As of September 2025, this is still a work in progress.
 It's useful enough to post for others, but I'm using github as my RCS.
 There's more features